smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 Setting rules of configuration files are below.

-- When the SDL is launched, the SDL Core loads two configration files, defaut configration and customized one by the OEM.
-Then the SDL Core selects one of the status transition rule with each situation.
+- When the SDL is launched, SDL Core loads two configuration files, the default configuration and the customized one by the OEM.
+Then, SDL Core selects one of the status transition rules with each situation.
 - When an app is switched to other app, each status are changed into appropriate other status by referring those Apptypes and the status transition table.
 - If the OEM's configuration file meets the specification of status transition as the SDL, the SDL Core uses the values in OEM's configuration file.
 - If the OEM's configuration file does NOT meet the specification of status transition as the SDL, the SDL Core uses values in default configuration file.